-Chairperson - experienced in higher/further education and training; with training in programme review/revalidation through QQI
+- Chairperson experienced in higher/further education and training; with training in programme review/revalidation through QQI - Secretary - Academics (minimum 2), experts in relevant field of learning - Representatives from industry/relevant profession - Learner representative

-&lt;sup>7 QQI (2016-2017) - i.
+7 QQI (2016-2017) - i.
 Policies and criteria for the validation of programmes of education and training and ii.
 Programme Review Manual